jesserwright/platform-client-refactor/README.md

 - We look forward to a more positive state at the other side of the process.
 - When complete, we assess what was done well and what could have been done better, and if this strategy can be replicated in other parts of the organization.
 - Ongoing improvement is maintained going forward.
 Changes should be continuous and gradual rather than abrupt.

-- (in ROI consideration, there are risks and advantages associated with every improvement)
+- In ROI consideration, there are risks and advantages associated with each improvement)

 # Process methods
 - Do code modifications without touching the business logic